 Kriti Hotel

-What To Pack For Greece
+What To Pack for Greece

+The best places to visit in Chania, Crete range from sandy beaches to deep gorges to the cobblestone lanes of the Old Town.
 For our Chania trip, we packed versatile and lightweight sneakers, casual slip on shoes for dinners out and flip flops for the beach.
+Find more suggestions in our article on the Best Travel Shoes.

 Travel Camera

-We recommend upgrading to a real camera for your trip.
-We use a DSLR Canon Rebel with an everyday 18-135mm lens.
+The best things to see in Chania, Crete are stunning – and you will want to capture the beauty with a good camera.
+We recommend a real travel camera for your trip.
+For us, that means a DSLR Canon Rebel with a 18-135mm lens.
 It takes quality pictures and is easy to use – plus it is priced affordably, which makes it a great budget camera for travel.

-Appropriate Clothing for Visiting Greece
+Appropriate Clothing

 Day Pack

 Start planning your trip to Greece!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want more advice?
+Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.